Haunting haute-couture finishes off London Fashion Week

 The British accessories designer showcased her collection of satchels, clutches with graphic prints and handbags with giant tassels.

-"The whole inspiration behind the collection was about games, so looking at dominoes and backgammon boards and all the kind of amazing graphics and colors," Hindmarch told Reuters.
+"The whole inspiration behind the collection was about games, so looking at dominoes and backgammon boards and all the kind of amazing graphics and colours," Hindmarch told Reuters.

 All eyes now turn towards Milan's fashion week, which kicks off on Wednesday, before the finale of the season in Paris.